Influenza — what most of us call "the flu" — is a highly contagious viral infection of the respiratory tract.

 - Native Americans and Alaskan natives

-- Kids under 9 years old who are getting the flu shot for the first time will receive two separate shots at least a month apart.
+- Kids younger than 9 years old who are getting the flu vaccine for the first time will receive two separate doses at least a month apart.

 - Kids older than 9 years old need only one dose of the vaccine.